 Follow up after 2 weeks to CCP data primary contact who have not yet responded.

-Request a response within 1 more week, notifying CCP data primary contact that, in the absence of any indication otherwise, the data will be released after this timeframe.
+Request a response within 1 more week, notifying CCP data primary contact that, no data will be released without the expressed consent of the data owner.The Secretariat would continue engaging with the CCP in the absence of answer. .

 Where a CCP data primary contact raises any questions or concerns, the Secretariat will facilitate consultation between data requester(s) and data owner(s) to address these concerns,